 Preserve Log so that events stay active.

-Once you’re in the Network tab, query for something in the search bar of your Answers experience.
-Now click one of the CTAs directly in the Answers Experience (it’s easiest if you click to open in a new tab), you will see that a numbered event (your account ID) gets logged in the Network console.
+Once you’re in the Network tab, query for something in the search bar of your search experience.
+Now click one of the CTAs directly in the search experience (it’s easiest if you click to open in a new tab), you will see that a numbered event (your account ID) gets logged in the Network console.
 This means an analytics event has properly fired and been logged!

 Once you’ve confirmed that an analytics event has properly fired, click into the event in the Network tab.
 Scroll to the bottom of the window where you will see ‘Request Payload’.
 Click the accordion next to ‘data’ to expand the content.
 Confirm that the correct attributes have been passed, such as the entity ID, the event type, the vertical configuration ID, etc.

-You will learn more about all the types of analytics events we log in ANS275: Answers Analytics.
+You will learn more about all the types of analytics events we log in ANS275: Search Analytics .
 For now, just remember the importance of testing Analytics events before going live.